 DIY cleansing products can be tricky, tricky… Trust me, I’ve made my fair share of really bad “cleansers”.
 I’m air quoting cleansers because many of them turned out to be the exact opposite of a cleanser.
 Ever washed your face with liquid bacteria?

 You might wonder why cleansers tend to be hard to make?
-It’s mainly because Castile soap, the main ingredient used in homemade cleansers, has a very high pH.
-A high pH can burn and strip the skin.
-Also, because a cleanser is typically over 1/2 water, it’s impossible to get a gel consistency.
+It’s mainly because Castile soap, the main ingredient used in natural homemade cleansers, has a very high pH.
+A high pH can burn and strip the skin of it’s natural oils.
+Also, because a cleanser is typically over 1/2 water, it’s impossible to get a gel consistency and all that water is a bacteria trap if you don’t preserve your cleanser correctly.

 After having so much trouble making a soap based cleanser, I turned to oil cleansing.
 I’m thrilled to have failed at making cleansers because oil cleansing has definitely been such a game changer for my skin.
-No more do I deal with dry patches, unbalanced, irritated skin and my skin is smoother and less congested.
+If you’ve never tried it, the oil cleansing method is a great way to balance and detox skin.
+No more do I deal with dry patches, unbalanced, irritated skin.
+Plus, my skin is smoother and less congested.
 Turns out that oil dissolves oil which is why cleansing with oil works.
 Oil is insanely effective at gently removing makeup so not only are you getting a detoxing facial experience with oil cleansing, you are also removing makeup in one fell swoop.
+Which is why I have added a decent amount of oil to this recipe.

 Witch Hazel for Cleansing: